ProfElements/DynaTech/README.md

 - **Electrical Stimulator** - Feed the player for energy.
 - **Inventory Filter** - Upon item pickup, if item is the same as one in the Inventory Filter's filter it voids the item.
 - **Angel Gem** - Permanent Creative Flight, it has some speed settings.
+- **Scoop** - The only way to get naturals Bees.
+Scoop them into item form.

+## Bees
+- **Bee** - A Natural Bee, for each one -2 seconds to resource creation time in Material Hive.
+- **Robotic Bee** - A Robotic bee made of magic and scrap parts. -2 seconds to resource creation time in Material Hive.
+- **Advanced Robotic Bee** - An Advanced version of the Robotic Bee. -4 seconds to resource creation time in Material Hive.

 ## Credits
  [NCBPFluffyBear](https://github.com/ncbpfluffybear) for their autocrafter code since it helped alot with the Auto-Kitchen.